Judge Grants Final Approval of Amazon.com, Inc. and Integrity Staffing Solutions, Inc. adv Busk Settlement

 On May 25, 2021, the Court held a final fairness hearing and took the Parties’ request to finally approve the settlement under advisement.
 On July 22, 2021, Judge Hale signed the final approval Order.
 The final approval Order can be accessed here.

-The Claims Administrator will begin to mail the settlement awards to class members on or around August 15, 2021.
+The Claims Administrator mailed out settlement awards to class members in August of 2021.

 The original complaint was filed against Integrity Staffing Solutions, Inc., on October 22, 2010, in the Nevada federal district court.
 The district court judge dismissed our entire case on the grounds that Integrity and Amazon.com did not have to compensate employees for time spent undergoing the employer mandated security clearances.
 We appealed and the Ninth Circuit Court of Appeals agreed with our position.
 In doing so, the Ninth Circuit held that,

 [Plaintiffs] have alleged that Integrity Staffing Solutions requires security screenings, which must be conducted at work.
 They also allege that the screenings are intended to prevent employee theft — a plausible allegation since the employees apparently pass through the clearances only on their way out of work, not when they enter.
 As alleged, the security clearances are necessary to employees’ primary work as warehouse employees and done for Integrity’s benefit.
 Assuming, as we must, that these allegations are true, the plaintiffs have stated a plausible claim for relief.